-1 Accessing information that is not within the scope of your job/role as student, staff or faculty member: Unauthorized reading of client/employee/student/subject account information.
+r Accessing information that is not within the scope of your job/role as student, staff or faculty member: Unauthorized reading of client/employee/student/subject account information.
 Unauthorized reading of a client/employee/student/subject's chart/file.
 Unauthorized access of personnel file or business/ operational information.
 Accessing information that you do not "need-to-know" for proper execution of your job or educational functions.
 Misusing, disclosing without proper authorization, or altering patient or personnel information: Making unauthorized marks on a medical record.
 Making unauthorized changes to a personnel file or research data files.
 Sharing or reproducing information in a client / employee / student /subject's chart or personnel file with unauthorized personnel.
 Discussing confidential information in a public area such as a waiting room, cafeteria or elevator.
 Disclosing to another person your sign-on code and/or password for accessing electronic confidential information or for physical access to restricted areas: Telling an unauthorized person your password so that he or she can log in to your work.
 Telling an unauthorized person the access codes for personnel files or patient accounts.
-Using another person's sign-on code and/or password for accessing electronic confidential information or for physical access to restricted areas : Using another's password to log in to a hospital, agency, university, or other computer system.
+Using another person's sign-on code and/or password for accessing electronic confidential information or for physical access to restricted areas: Using another's password to log in to a hospital, agency, university, or other computer system.
 Unauthorized use of a login code for access to personnel files or student/client/subject's information, or restricted areas.
 Leaving a secured application unattended while signed on: Being away from an electronic device while logged into a secure application.
 Allowing another person to use your secured application for which he or she does not have access after you have logged in.
 Attempting to access a secured application or restricted area without proper authorization or for purposes other than official business: Trying passwords and login codes to gain access to an unauthorized area of the computer system or restricted area.
 Using a co-worker's application for which you do not have access after he or she is logged in.
 Using badge or login codes to gain access to facility for purposes other than assigned clinicals/orientations.
 Intentional or negligent mishandling or destruction of confidential information: Failure to properly secure confidential information.
 Taking confidential information to areas outside your work area, e.g. out of the facility/agency, off campus, or to your home.
 Disposing of confidential information in a non-approved container, such as a trash can.
 Unintentional disclosure of personal information: Failure to take necessary precautions to properly prevent unauthorized viewing of displayed or printed confidential information in all areas.
 Discussing confidential information in public areas.
 Inappropriate removal of documents containing confidential information from clinical/departmental areas.
 Using an email account other than an official University email account for conveying course/clinical/research/other University related business.

-Intentional dissemination of confidential information: Intentional and unauthorized securement, distribution, Distributing sensitive information via text, email, dissemination, modification or copying of photographs, Facebook, blogs, etc. (See ASU Department of Nursing videos or digital course materials.
-Handbook Social Media Policy).
-The ASU Release For Use of Photograph must be completed Electronic or digital transmission of unauthorized pictures prior to securing any photos or videos. or audio/video recordings.
+Intentional dissemination of confidential information: Distributing sensitive information via text, email, Facebook, blogs, etc. (See ASU Department of Nursing Handbook Social Media Policy).
+Electronic or digital transmission of unauthorized pictures or audio/video recordings.